Accounting · Provo

 Exactly what you get

 An accounting layer that automates what QuickBooks and Xero cannot for a Provo SaaS and direct-sales firm: a revenue-recognition engine handling subscriptions, proration, and refunds, plus a commission engine for distributor payouts, both posting clean journal entries back to your GL.
-It draws orders from your custom CRM (Customer Relationship Management), shares revenue logic with your ERP (Enterprise Resource Planning) layer, and feeds a business intelligence dashboard for board-ready financials.
+It draws orders from your custom CRM (Customer Relationship Management), shares revenue logic with your ERP (Enterprise Resource Planning) layer, and feeds a business intelligence (BI) dashboard for board-ready financials.

 How to choose a developer in Provo